 Microscopic examination of the skin and of hair follicles is used to determine the amount of pigment present.
 Pigmentation testing of plucked hair roots by incubating them in tyrosinase distinguishes tyrosinasenegative albinism from tyrosinase-positive albinism.
 Tyrosinase-positive hair bulbs develop color.

-There is no treatment or cure for albinism.
+There is no cure or treatment for albinism.
 Since individuals with albinism have little or no melanin in their skin, they need to use a broad-spectrum sunscreen and wear adequate clothing when outside to prevent ultraviolet-induced damage to the skin.
 The use of sunglasses will reduce the symptoms of light sensitivity as well as protecting the eyes.
 An ophthalmologist can treat other eye or vision symptoms.
 Individuals with albinism should see a dermatologist regularly to be screened for skin cancer.
 Albinism does not alter life expectancy or have other serious health effects.

 As this is a large group of inherited conditions genetic counseling is important.
 Genetic counseling should be considered for individuals with a family history of albinism or hypopigmentation.